Mathematics (MATH) and Statistics (STAT)

 Letter Grade (LG) Only Total hours: 68 hours lecture; 17 hours lab

-This is a second course in differential and integral calculus of a single variable: integration, techniques of integration, infinite sequences and series, polar and parametric equations, and applications of integration.
+The second course in differential and integral calculus of a single variable: integration, techniques of integration, infinite sequences and series, polar and parametric equations, and applications of integration.
 Primarily for science, technology, engineering, and math majors.
 Portions of instruction may be offered online; may also be offered fully online.
 [C-ID MATH 220]

 Prerequisite(s): MATH 20A